manymuch/Xgimi-4-Home-Assistant/README.md

 ## About BLE token for Power-On

-The integration communicates with xigimi projector by UDP using local IP except for the **poweron** command.
+The integration communicates with xgimi projector by UDP using local IP except for the **poweron** command.
 Once the projector is powered off, the only way to wake it up is sending a special ble advertisement.
 Such a ble advertisement contains a special token called `manufacture data`.
 The manufacture data seems to be different for each model.

 Try the token in the table provided above, if no luck :-(, go through the following stet by step: